AElkhami/Nutrition-Analysis/README.md

+## Note

+For security reasons the BASE_URL, APP_ID and APP_KEY are on local.properties file which is execluded from git.

 ## Description

 Nutrition Analysis is an application designed to analyze any recipe and get a detailed nutrition data about it.